HIT-CFD-group/MFC-and-theoretical-analysis/README.md

 'Mach2.4D22_N' represents the liquid phase as n-hexane and the other setup is the same as above.

 # Analysis
 Theoretical analysis model based on ray tracing method in Python file, the 'pre_ min' file records the pressure changes at various conditions.
 The reciprocal columns of the data are negative pressure value, negative pressure point x position, and y position, respectively.
+The 'Mach stem' file records the Mach stem's trajectory obtained from post-processing.